-There are so many different styles of toilets these days that our customers often get a bit overwhelmed.
-Sure it’s easy for us, because we work with these products every day and it’s our job to know them inside out, but that doesn’t mean you have to.
-That’s why we’ve put together this helpful guide that will explain exactly what a close coupled toilet is as well as a Q & A of the style too, to help you make the right choice for you and your new bathroom.
+There are so many different styles of toilets these days that our customers can often get a bit overwhelmed.
+Sure, it’s easy for us, because we work with these products every day and it’s our job to know them inside out, but that doesn’t mean you have to!
+That’s why we’ve put together this helpful guide that will explain exactly what a close coupled toilet is as well as a Q&A of the style too, to help you make the right choice for you and your new bathroom.
 Ready?
 Let’s go…

 How does a close coupled toilet work?

-The toilet bowl and cistern are connected together allowing the water to evacuate from the cistern into the bowl using either a flush button or handle.
-Most models will have the option of either a 3 litre or 6 litre flush, which puts you in control of your home’s water consumption.
+A close coupled toilet works by the toilet bowl and cistern being closely connected together, allowing the water to evacuate from the cistern into the bowl using either a flush button or handle.
+Most of the parts of a close coupled toilet are hidden making them a preferable choice for many bathrooms.
+Most models that feature a flush button will have the option of either a 3-litre or 6-litre flush, which puts you in control of your home’s water consumption.